PriyankaKhire/IntellijHttpRequestScratchFile/README.md

 # Intellij HTTP Request Scratch files
-A simpler alternative to postman
+A simpler alternative to POSTMAN

 ## What are scratch files
 Scratch files can be used to test HTTP requests during development. </br>